-For 10 dollars (Canadian) anyone can become a producer in his movie.
-Recently Casey Walker decided to make his film totally “climate neutral” too.
+For 10 dollars (Canadian), anyone can become a producer in his movie.
+Recently Casey Walker decided to make his film “climate neutral” too.

 Filmmaking Stuff caught up with Casey for a quick interview:

-Filmmaking Stuff: Casey, there are many filmmakers reading this who are looking for funding for their movie.
+Filmmaking Stuff: Casey, many filmmakers are reading this and looking for funding for their movies.
 I guess you solved that problem.
 Tell us how?

-Casey Walker: Well, I wouldn’t say that I’ve solved every film maker’s problem when it comes to financing, but I’ve found a way that is working for me.
-Instead of going to the studios or big money people, I’ve turned to the public for assistance.
-I created a website, mymilliondollarmovie.com to help finance my first film.
-For as little as $10 (Canadian) people can purchase a frame of my film and become a producer.
-There are a ton of benifits, and when we sell the film, you get your money back and decide which environmental charity gets your profits.
+Casey Walker: Well, I wouldn’t say that I’ve solved every filmmaker’s problem regarding financing, but I’ve found a way that works for me.
+Instead of going to the studios or big-money people, I’ve turned to the public for assistance.
+I created a website, mymilliondollarmovie.com, to help finance my first film.
+For as little as $10 (Canadian), people can purchase a frame of my movie and become a producer.
+There are many benefits, and when we sell the film, you get your money back and decide which environmental charity gets your profits.
 It’s win win win!

-Filmmaking Stuff: So if you buy a frame, you become a producer?
-What does a producer get in return?
+Filmmaking Stuff: If you buy a frame, do you become a producer?
+Wh.t does a producer get in return?

-Casey Walker: When you buy frames, you become a producer, get a page on our site that you can post links, photos and video to promote yourself, business or own project.
-You get to participate in the casting process, are entered into some cool contests, and in the end, your money is not only helping me achieve my dream, but will help keep the planet beautiful
+Casey Walker: When you buy frames, you become a producer and get a page on our site where you can post links, photos, and videos to promote yourself, your business, or your project.
+You get to participate in the casting process and are entered into some terrific contests, and in the end, your money is not only helping me achieve my dream but will help keep the planet beautiful.

-Casey Walker: I did spend quite a bit of time with lawyers planning this out.
-It’s not only sponsorship based, but there is a very important charity element involved.
-And how many charities can you support where you’re donations get returned, and stand a chance of generating further profits for that cause.
-And the film is wicked funny so that’s a plus too!
+Casey Walker: I spent quite a lot with lawyers planning this out.
+It’s not only sponsorship-based but an essential charity element is involved.
+And how many charities can you support where you’re donations get returned and stand a chance of generating additional profits for that cause?
+And the film is wicked funny, so that’s a plus too!

 Filmmaking Stuff: It’s a great innovation on a novel idea.
 How is the progress coming so far?

 Casey Walker: Like anything new, it has been exciting, and there have been a lot of ups and downs.
-But we are picking up some great momentum and I’m having a lot of fun starting our casting process.
+But we are picking up some significant momentum, and I’m having a lot of fun starting our casting process.

-Filmmaking Stuff: I recently saw that Kevin Smith has become a producer and you have the video to prove it.
+Filmmaking Stuff: I recently saw that Kevin Smith had become a producer, and you have the video to prove it.
 What prompted you to get him involved?
 Have you heard from him since?

-Casey Walker: One of the producers on the project approached Kevin Smith and things just kind of went from there.
+Casey Walker: One of the producers on the project approached Kevin Smith, and things just went from there.
 He is an insanely busy guy, and I didn’t expect to hear from him right away.
-But I’m sure I’ll hear from him at some point over the next few months, even if it’s just to berate me a little more.
-I have a lot of respect for what he has achieved and shaking his hand and getting those words of encouragement certainly have been one of the highlights of this project so far.
+But I’m sure I’ll hear from him over the next few months, even if it’s just to scold me a little more.
+I have a lot of respect for what he has achieved, and shaking his hand and getting those words of encouragement certainly have been one of the highlights of this project so far.

 Filmmaking Stuff: What’s all this stuff in the press?
-You’re a green filmmaker?
+Are you a green filmmaker?

-Casey Walker: Yep, I’ve been in this business for 10 years and I’ve seen a lot of waste.
-I’ve always been conscious of it, but never in much of a position to do anything about it… until now.
-I wanted to entertain people without it causing damage to the environment, so I’ve spent quite a bit of time researching ways to ensure we don’t leave a big mark on the planet, just to make a movie.
+Casey Walker: Yep, I’ve been in this business for ten years and seen a lot of waste.
+I’ve always been conscious of it but never in many positions to do anything about it… until now.
+I wanted to entertain people without it causing damage to the environment, so I’ve spent quite a bit of time researching ways to ensure we don’t leave a significant mark on the planet just to make a movie.

-I’ve partnered up with some really cool groups to ensure that our producers have access to certified environmental organizations.
-And I’m going to start doing weekly webisodes on little things an indie film maker can do to make their set/film green.
+I’ve partnered with some excellent groups to ensure our producers access certified environmental organizations.
+And I’m going to start doing weekly webisodes on little things an indie filmmaker can do to make their set/film green.

 Filmmaking Stuff: Many of our readers have not yet made a feature.
-What advice do you have to newbie filmmakers who are chomping at the bit to get started?
+What advice do you give to new filmmakers chomping at the bit to get started?

-Casey Walker: My advice would be to support your indie community, learn everything you can. and never give up on your dream.
+Casey Walker: My advice would be to support your indie community and learn everything you can.
+And never give up on your dream.
 But don’t be stupid.
-Make sure you have a good project to get behind.
-Then be organized, keep your overhead low and remember, this is a creative business so apply some of your creativity to what ever problems are standing in the way of you making your film.
+Make sure you have an excellent project to get behind.
+Then be organized, keep your overhead low and remember, this is a creative business so apply some of your creativity to whatever problems stand in the way of you making your film.

 – – –